pnnl/memgaze/README-notes.md

   - [[working]] Notes for Intel PT and changes:

-  - <memgaze>/bin:
+  - <memgaze>/bin: application vs. system-wide; +LBR

-    - memory measurement: PT: application vs. system-wide; +LBR
+  - memgaze-trace: fix command line

-    - memory measurement: Intel ld latency recipe
+  - memgaze-inst should have an option to specify instrumentation output directory [[cannot assume that <binary-path> is writable]]

 * Bugs: